-- 1. Waste-to energy results in the generation of heat and electricity through anaerobic digestion processing of residual waste streams that can not otherwise be sustantiably reused or recycled and therefore diverting waste from landfill. - 2.
-Use of residual waste streams to produce energy forms part of the circular economy. - 3.
-New Zealand can achieve zero waste to landfill by 2040 if we start seeing residual waste as an opportunity and not a problem. - 4.
-An ideal opportunity exists to co-locate waste to energy facilities processing organic liquid and solid waste residual waste streams with industrial heat users to displace the use of fossil fuel for the generation of heat and power. - 5.
-An ideal opportunity exists to combine bio-processing waste with the upgrade of waste water treatment plants.
-These upgraded plants have the ability togenerate revenue to offset operating costs for local government bodies and could progressively be developed to the point of zeroresidual chemical discharge to water or sludge to land. - 6.
-Diversion of waste from landfills to waste to energy facilities reduces CO2 and methane emmissions improving air quality, enhances the economic resilience of communities through reduction in waste water treatment facility usage, reduction in landfill reliance whilst providing new offtake business opportunities through the production of electricity, heat and bio processing opportunities.
+- 1. Waste-to-biogas through anaerobic digestion processing of residual waste streams that can not otherwise be sustantiably reused or recycled and therefore diverting waste from landfill. - 2.
+Processing of waste through anaerobic digestion produces buigas and bio-fertiliser. - 3.
+Biogas can be used for the generation of electricty, heat, cooling and after treatment to biomethane as a vehicle fuel. - 4.
+Bio-fertiliser is a high value replacement for inorganic fertilisers. - 5.
+Use of residual waste streams to produce energy forms part of the circular economy. - 6.
+New Zealand can achieve zero waste to landfill by 2040 if we start seeing residual waste as an opportunity and not a problem. - 7.
+An ideal opportunity exists to co-locate waste to energy facilities processing organic liquid and solid waste residual waste streams with industrial heat users to displace the use of fossil fuel for the generation of heat and power.

-- 7. The technology for Bio-processing waste and waste water is well developed and the footprint is smaller than for existing sewerage processing systems employed, particularly those disposing to land. - 8.
+- 8. An ideal opportunity exists to combine bio-processing waste with the upgrade of waste water treatment plants.
+These upgraded plants have the ability togenerate revenue to offset operating costs for local government bodies and could progressively be developed to the point of zeroresidual chemical discharge to water or sludge to land. - 9.
+Diversion of waste from landfills to waste to biogas facilities reduces CO2 and methane emmissions improving air quality, enhances the economic resilience of communities through reduction in waste water treatment facility usage, reduction in landfill reliance whilst providing new offtake business opportunities through the production of electricity, heat and bio processing opportunities. - 10.
+The technology for bio-processing waste and waste water is well developed and the footprint is smaller than for existing sewerage processing systems employed, particularly those disposing to land. - 11.
 Technology for treatment of both liquid and solid residual waste streams is well developed and accepted internationally and able to be utilised in New Zealand with minimal (if any) changes therefore mitigating technology risk.